mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 This page describes how to run End-to-End (E2E) testing and to build tests for a section or page of the Mattermost web application.
 Under the hood, we are using [Cypress](https://www.cypress.io/) which is "fast, easy and reliable testing for anything that runs in a browser."

 Not familiar with Cypress?
-Here are the documentations that will help you get started:
+Here is some documentation that will help you get started:

   - [Developer Guide](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)
   - [API Reference](https://docs.cypress.io/api/api/table-of-contents.html)